-How I healed my deep gums pockets (periodontitis) simply and naturally via diet and tooth brushing
+How I healed my deep gums pockets simply and naturally via diet and toothbrushing

 Believing that the body is designed to self-heal, I was unfazed.
 I simply went out, got myself a gun (oops I meant to write electric plaque-removing toothbrush) and set about tackling this little challenge, firmly determined to heal myself (which, incidentally, often seems a decisive ingredient in any kind of healing achieved - the power of will and intention!).

-As usual, my ignoring the "experts’" advice and trusting my body’s ability to heal itself (if properly supported) was crowned with success.
+As frequently is the case, my trusting my body’s ability to heal itself (if properly supported) was crowned with success.

 1 I find electric toothbrushes can leave teeth cleaner feeling than normal brushes, unless the latter are specially designed to be anti-plaque or for cleaning between teeth.
 In that case, manual toothbrushes can be better cleaners in my experience.

 Also compare the below-listed dramatic periodontitis cure testimonials, Amalgam mercury fillings cause periodontal (gum) disease (gingivitis, periodontitis), this extensive list of Herbal gum remedies and Personal testimonial: swollen gum due to rotten molar and (likely) fluoride poisoning.